 Another huge way people doing taps will sabotage their effectiveness is the tone of their voice.
 If they are sabotaging themselves, they will raise the tone at the end of a sentence.
 It will sound like a question instead of a firm statement.
 It takes a lot of instruction to correct this in a client who is using it for a sabotage.

 In America, the common tone of a sentence will end on a lower note.
 This is more definitive than ending it in a higher tone.
-Ending a sentence on a higher note is a more receptive stance and a way of asking questions.
+Ending a sentence on a higher note is a more receptive stance and a tome of asking questions.
 But other cultures use a higher inflection at the end of a sentence in general.
-It is viewed as less aggressive.
+It is viewed as more less aggressive.

 I was working with a client from another continent.
 I had to teach her how to lower her inflections at the end of the sentence.
 I explained to her that if she ever needs to get someone’s attention and have them take her seriously, that she should make her inflections lower at the end of a sentence.
 She was concerned it would offend people.